ANANAzZzZz/ANANAzZzZz/README.md

 - 🐍 Multiplayer Snake game on Python using pygame
 - 🎵 Music player on C++ using QT framework
-- 🤖 Arkanoid game on Java using lwjgl (in progress)
+- 🤖 Arkanoid game on Java using lwjgl
 - 🚀 SUAI repository, which stores all my univercity code